-The project includes improvements to concrete medians at the north end of the project area at Mendocino, removal and replacement of Hot-Mix Asphalt (HMA) dikes, sidewalk curb ramp upgrades at Little Lake Road in Mendocino, and replacement and upgrades to electrical cabinets at the north end of the project area (Appendix A. Sheet C-13).
+The project includes improvements to concrete medians at the north end of the project area near the community of Mendocino, removal and replacement of Hot-Mix Asphalt (HMA) dikes, sidewalk curb ramp upgrades at Little Lake Road in Mendocino, and replacement and upgrades to electrical cabinets at the north end of the project area (Appendix A. Sheet C-13).

-The existing concrete median areas located at the intersection of Jackson and Main St. and SR 1 are raised curbs with side drain inlets.
-These areas include long centerline medians both north and south of the intersection as well as turn lane separators north and south of Main St and south of Jackson Street.
-These raised concrete medians would be removed and replaced with asphalt at the same level as the driving surface to improve safety and would be marked with pavement delineators and traffic striping.
-As a result of resurfacing, the existing drainage inlet frames and covers in some locations may need to be adjusted to the new road grade level, though current flow-paths to existing drainage inlets and overside drains would be maintained.
-One median side facing drainage inlet south of the intersection at PM 50.48 would be replaced with a top-facing inlet to accommodate the new surfaces.
-The unpaved center median located north of the intersection at PM 50.55 would have the 125' concrete curb removed and replaced, and an additional 0.02 acre portion of the same median would be paved with asphalt from the existing drainage inlet to the end of the existing curb (Appendix A: Sheet C-13).
+The existing concrete median areas located at the intersection of Jackson St. and Main St. and SR 1 are raised curbs with side drain inlets.
+These areas include long centerline medians both north and south of the intersection as well as turn lane separators north and south of Main St and south of Jackson St. These raised concrete medians would be removed and replaced with asphalt at the same level as the driving surface to improve safety and would be marked with pavement delineators and traffic striping.
+As a result of resurfacing, the existing drainage inlet frames and covers in some locations may need to be adjusted to the new road grade level, though current flow-paths to existing drainage inlets and overside drains would be replaced with a top-facing inlet to accommodate the new surfaces.
+The unpaved center median located north of the intersection at PM 50.55 would have the 125' concrete curb removed and replaced, and an additional 0.02-acre portion of the same median would be paved with asphalt from the existing drainage inlet to the end of the existing curb (Appendix A: Sheet C-13).

 Roughly 34,700 linear feet of existing HMA dike would be removed and replaced throughout the project area.
-Locations by post mile and lengths of the dikes are shown in Appendix A (Appendix A, Sheet Q -2).
-There would be a 3' wide shoulder backing section installed behind the back of the replaced dike where possible (Appendix A: Sheet X- to X-3, Q-3).
+Locations by post mile and lengths of the dikes are shown in Appendix A

+(Appendix A, Sheet Q -2).
+There would be a 3' wide shoulder backing section installed behind the back of the replaced dike where possible (Appendix A: Sheet X-1 to X-4, Q-3).
 Shoulder backing would be installed to the top of the dike.
 Existing drainage patterns would be perpetuated in all locations.

-The four existing sidewalk curb ramps at the Little Lake Road intersection would be upgraded to meet current Americans with Disabilities Act (ADA) standards (Appendix A: Sheets C-16 to C-18).
-There is a single curb ramp on the northeast corner, two on the southeast corner, and a single ramp on the southwest corner of the intersection that would receive updated yellow detectable warning surfaces at the crosswalk entrances and be graded to appropriate slopes.
+The three existing sidewalk curb ramps at the Little Lake Road intersection would be upgraded to meet current Americans with Disabilities Act (ADA) standards (Appendix A: Sheets C-16 to C-18).
+There will be a single curb ramp on the northeast corner, two on the southeast corner, and a single ramp on the southwest corner of the intersection that would receive updated yellow detectable warning surfaces at the crosswalk entrances and be graded to appropriate slopes.
 On the northeast corner a barrier railing would be placed to prevent people from crossing SR 1 on the north side of the intersection outside of sidewalks.